 At Leamington Community Primary, we have designed our curriculum using a narrative immersion approach which puts stories and drama at the heart of our curriculum.
 Teachers from Years 1 to Year 6 have worked with Lead Practitioners to create inspiring, thematic schemes of work around rich-themed texts for each half term.
 Daily provision for English consists of a one hour English lesson, a 35 minute whole-class shared reading or guided-reading session and a 30 minute phonics or spelling session.
-Handwriting Practice also takes place 3 times a week and basic skills for English are also developed through other curriculum areas and continually reinforced where appropriate across the curriculum.
+Handwriting Practice also takes place using Bubble Handwriting scheme and basic skills for English are also developed through other curriculum areas and continually reinforced where appropriate across the curriculum.

 Aims